David Lee (basketball): Golden State Warriors (2010–2015)

 Lee became an unrestricted free agent in the 2010 off-season.
 On July 9, he was signed and traded to the Golden State Warriors, who sent Anthony Randolph, Kelenna Azubuike, Ronny Turiaf, and a future second-round pick to the Knicks.
-Lee's contract under the deal paid him approximately $80 million over 6 years.
+Lee's contract under the deal paid him about $80 million over 6 years.

 In the 2010–11 season, Lee appeared in 73 games (all starts), averaging 16.5 points, 9.8 rebounds, 3.2 assists and 1.01 steals in 36.1 minutes per contest.

 On February 7, 2012, Lee recorded his second triple-double, scoring 25 points and getting 11 rebounds, and 10 assists in a loss against the Oklahoma City Thunder.
 Over the course of the 2011–12 season, he averaged over 20 points per game, the second such season in his NBA career.

 On January 24, 2013, Lee was named to the 2013 NBA All-Star Game as a reserve representing the Western Conference.
 He was the Warriors' first All-Star since Latrell Sprewell in 1997.
 Lee recorded a career-high 22 rebounds against the Spurs, and recorded his third-ever triple-double against the Charlotte Bobcats with 23 points, 11 rebounds, and 11 assists.
 Lee finished the season with averages of 18.5 points and 11.2 rebounds per game, and led the league in double-doubles with 56.
 Also, he was named to the All-NBA Third Team.

 Lee injured his hip during the fourth quarter of his first playoff game.
 An MRI later revealed a "complete tear of his right hip flexor".
 Lee finished the game with 10 points and 14 rebounds.
 Despite the injury, which was expected to end his season, Lee returned for the sixth and final game of the series as the Warriors upset the Nuggets.
 However, the Warriors were defeated by the San Antonio Spurs in six games in the next round.

-On February 2, 2014, Lee ended his double digit scoring streak at 123 games with 8 points in a 91–75 loss to the Charlotte Bobcats.
+On February 4, 2014, Lee ended his double-digit scoring streak at 123 games with 8 points in a 91–75 loss to the Charlotte Bobcats.

-Lee suffered a strained left hamstring in the final game of the preseason, which sidelined him for 24 out of the first 25 games of the season.
+Lee suffered a strained left hamstring in the final game of the 2014 preseason, sidelining him for 24 of the first 25 games of the season.
 Lee was replaced in the Warriors' starting lineup by Draymond Green, who continued to start even after Lee recovered.
 The highest-paid player on the Warriors roster at $15 million, Lee became a reserve for the first time since early in his career.
 On January 27, 2015, he scored a season-high 24 points in a 113–111 overtime loss to the Chicago Bulls.
-Lee won his first NBA championship with the Warriors after they defeated the Cleveland Cavaliers in the 2015 NBA Finals in six games.
+Lee won his first NBA championship with the Warriors when they defeated the Cleveland Cavaliers in the 2015 NBA Finals in six games.